challenge-project/challenge-doc/understanding-modification-scripts.md

 # Understanding modification scripts

 Challenge is a creative project.
-Every modification is based on relatively simple code that users can write themselves.
+Every modification is based on a relatively simple code that users can write themselves.

 The selected coding language is ManiaScript.
-It is the core language of every Maniaplanet creation, so it was an easy choice for Challenge project.
+It is the core language of every ManiaPlanet creation, so it was an easy choice for the Challenge project.
 It's that kind of a language that is not hard to pick up thanks to its similarity to other languages.
-If you want to understand the syntax of ManiaScript, you can check the ManiaScript syntax tutorial here.
+If you want to understand the syntax of ManiaScript, you can check the ManiaScript syntax tutorial [here](https://doc.maniaplanet.com/maniascript/syntax-basics).

 ## Base construction

 Modifier script has a rather nice, straightforward, ManiaScriptish construction.

-Script is divided into so called labels, which are basically code sections.
+The script is divided into so-called labels, which are basically code sections.

 ```php
 ***SomeLabel***